TheRealJensJK/Studyfront-backend/README.md

 # Studyfront backend
+The frontend repository can be found [here!](https://github.com/Jakubo0451/Studyfront-frontend)

 ## Getting started

-The backend server can be run localy br running the command:
+The backend server can be run localy by running the command:
 ```bash
 node Express.js
 ```